melted-mint/WPTheme_Melted_Mint/README.md

 [x] Dark-mode Text Editor...
 [x] TOC

-This All Features is just For Blog For Myself.
+These All Features are just For Myself.
 But I couldn't find any full features through any Themes Free,
 So I decided to make one.
 I didn't have any time for making like this from the beginning,